epam/ai-dial/docs/architecture.md

 ### Persistent Layer

-AI DIAL architecture includes a resilient and scalable persistent storage layer that saves all conversations, prompts, and user files in a dedicated blob storage (S3, Google Cloud, Azure or a local file storage).
-Redis Cache (either cluster or a stand alone) is deployed on top of it to enhance performance.
+AI DIAL architecture includes a persistent layer, that relies on a resilient and scalable cloud blob storage (S3, Google Cloud, Azure or a local file storage) where all conversations, prompts, and user files are saved.
+Redis Cache (either cluster or a standalone) is deployed on top of it to enhance performance.

 ![](./img/redis.svg)

-This architecture facilitates the swift retrieval of stored resources, supporting features such as the sharing and publication of conversations and prompts.
+This architecture facilitates the swift retrieval of stored resources, supporting features such as sharing and publication of conversations and prompts.

 ### Auth Helper